 - Stick to H2 and H3 – Use heading 2 (H2) for creating sections in the article and heading 3 (H3) to further divide those sections if necessary.
 Only rarely does it make sense to use headings of a lower order and H1 is reserved for the page/post title.

-- Subheadings should answer and clarify main headings – When creating subsections for a main section, the subheadings should always refer to the section heading in a logical way.
+- Subheadings should answer and clarify main headings – When creating subsections for the main section, the subheadings should always refer to the section headings in a logical way.
 A reader should be able to scan only the headings and understand the structure and main information of the post.
 If you have steps, use numbers in front of headings.

 - Never follow a heading with another – Always make sure to have some body text in between two headings or at least an image.